Webzang

 IMAP requires large permanent storage for every mailbox.

-Shared website hosting is designed primarily for websites, not for acting as a full mail server across many users.
+Shared website hosting is designed primarily for websites, not for acting as a full mail server for many users.
 Supporting IMAP at scale dramatically increases disk usage, backups, and server load.

 Why POP Support Is Being Withdrawn from my hosting service